nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 The integration leverages the [official Python CLOB client library](https://github.com/Polymarket/py-clob-client) to facilitate interaction with the Polymarket platform.

-NautilusTrader is designed to work with Polymarket's signature type 0 (EOA), supporting EIP712 signatures from externally owned accounts.
+NautilusTrader is designed to work with Polymarket's signature type 0, supporting EIP712 signatures from externally owned accounts (EOA).
 This integration ensures that traders can execute orders securely and efficiently, using the most common on-chain signature method, while NautilusTrader abstracts the complexity of signing and preparing orders for seamless execution.